jsahani9/neural-semantic-job-search/README.md

 A neural-semantic job matching system that uses **Meta Llama 3.3 70B Instruct** (via AWS Bedrock) to intelligently match your resume against real Canadian job postings from the **Adzuna API**.
 Upload a PDF resume, get AI-powered profile analysis, and receive ranked job matches with explainability scores.

+## Why This Project Exists

+Most job platforms rely on keyword matching, which fails to capture real candidate intent, transferable skills, and career trajectory.

+This project explores how large language models can be used as **semantic reasoning engines** to:

+- Understand resumes beyond surface keywords
+- Infer implicit skills and experience
+- Evaluate role fit holistically
+- Provide explainable ranking decisions

+The goal was to build a realistic applied GenAI system that mirrors how modern AI-powered recruitment tools could be architected in production.

 ---

 ## How It Works